freebasic/fbfrog/readme.txt

   You can use the -select/-ifdef logic options to create different "code paths" where some options will only be used for some APIs (instead of applying to all APIs).
 This also works with -declare* options, allowing you to build even complex API condition trees.
-See for example include/fbfrog/default.fbfrog, which declares 64bit versions for all systems except DOS.

 Why use a custom C preprocessor and parser instead of an existing one?